awaescher/TinyChat/Readme.md

 ![Formatting within the WinForms ChatControl and the DevExpress Demo ChatControl](./docs/Formatting.png)

-You can use your own formatter by implementing `IMessageFormatter` and instantiating it in `ChatControl.CreateDefaultMessageFormatter`.
+It's possible to create a custom formatter by implementing `IMessageFormatter` and instantiating it by overriding `ChatControl.CreateDefaultMessageFormatter()`.

 ## 🎬 Demos